 Do I Qualify for Expungement or Dismissal?

 As previously mentioned, not all records can be expunged or dismissed, although they are treated the same in the state of California.
-Expungement or dismissal of convictions are generally granted to misdemeanors -- or felonies that could have been tried as misdemeanors -- that resulted in a stay at county jail, probation, a fine or a combination of these things.
+Expungement or dismissal of convictions is generally granted to misdemeanors -- or felonies that could have been tried as misdemeanors -- that resulted in a stay at a county jail, probation, a fine, or a combination of these things.

 - What is your case number — sometimes called “docket number”?